awsdocs/aws-sct-user-guide/doc_source/CHAP-converting-fastload-rsql.md

 ## Creating an assessment report for a Teradata FastLoad job script conversion with AWS SCT<a name="CHAP-converting-fastload-rsql-assessment"></a>

-The *FastLoad job script conversion assessment report* provides information about converting the FastLoad commands and SQL statements from your source scripts to a format compatible with Amazon Redshift RSQL\.
+The *FastLoad job script conversion assessment report* provides information about converting the FastLoad commands and SQL statements\.
+The conversion is from your source scripts to a format compatible with Amazon Redshift RSQL\.
 The assessment report includes action items for FastLoad commands and SQL statements that AWS SCT can't convert\.

 **To create a script conversion assessment report for a Teradata FastLoad job**